tetrascience/ts-lib-logger/README.md

 * https://tetrascience.atlassian.net/wiki/display/TSD/Log+Levels

 ## Todo:
-* sanitize the user input for the config obj
-* let user config the throttling using config.
 * what if the log input is an array
-* add logger.extendTypes as a function
-* migrate to ES6, node6 style
+* migrate to ES6, node6 style and add eslint
 * Eliminate the limitation of the throttling, maybe use the following
 ```javascript
 let tLogger = require('ts-lib-logger').getThrottledFunction('warn');